George Sotiropoulos: Move down to lightweight

+Losing streak and release

 Sotiropoulos suffered his first UFC loss to Dennis Siver via unanimous decision at UFC 127.
 Sotiropoulos was unable to take the fight to the ground and was forced to strike with the German Kickboxing Champion Siver.
 The loss setback Sotiropoulos' chances of a title shot.

 Sotiropoulos was expected to face Evan Dunham on 2 July 2011 at UFC 132.
 However, Dunham was forced out of the bout with an injury, and replaced by Rafael dos Anjos.
 Sotiropoulos was knocked out just 59 seconds into the first round.

 Sotiropoulos was expected to face former PRIDE Lightweight Champion Takanori Gomi on 26 February 2012 at UFC 144.
 However, Sotiropoulos was forced out of the bout with an injury and replaced by Eiji Mitsuoka.

 In July 2012 Sotiropoulos was confirmed as the Australian coach for The Ultimate Fighter: The Smashes, and faced Ross Pearson on 15 December 2012 at the finale - UFC on FX 6.
 Pearson dominated him throughout the fight, and although he narrowly avoiding being knocked out several times, Sotiropoulos was visibly rocked in all three rounds; being knocked down in two of them.
 He eventually lost the fight via third-round TKO from Pearson.

 Sotiropoulos faced Hawaiian K. J. Noons on 19 October 2013 at UFC 166.
 He lost the fight via unanimous decision.

 After losing four in a row, Sotiropoulos was released from his UFC contract on 18 December 2013.

 Titan Fighting Championship

 On 22 January 2014 it was announced that Sotiropoulos had signed a four-fight contract with Titan Fighting Championship and was expected to debut on 25 April at Titan FC 28 against Mike Ricci however Ricci withdrew from the bout due to injury.
 The bout was rescheduled and took place at Titan FC 29 on 22 August 2014.
 He lost the fight via unanimous decision.

+Almost a decade removed from his previous bout, Sotiropoulos faced Josh Togo at HEX Fight Series 26 on 26 May 2023.
+The bout ended in a no contest in the second round after an accidental eye poke rendered Togo unable to continue.